 Long-Term Growth Effects of Climate Change at the Climate Change and Central Banking Workshop in Ottawa (May 10, 2019), organized by the Bank of Canada.

-Abstract: We study the long-term impact of climate change on economic growth.
-Our theoretical growth model postulates that labour productivity is affected by a common technological factor and country-specific climate variables (defined as deviations of temperature and precipitation from their historical norms).
-Using a panel data set of 174 countries over the years 1960 to 2014, we find that deviations of temperature from its historical norm have a permanent negative effect on real income growth in advanced and developing economies.
-Our counterfactual analysis suggests that a persistent increase in temperature by 0.01 to 0.04°C per year reduces real GDP per capita by 5.67 to 22.69 percent over a 100--year period.
-These effects are many times larger than those generally discussed in policy circles.
-We also argue against the commonly-held view that climate change only affects the economic activity of poor countries by studying the case of the United States.
-Using data on a sample of 48 U.S. states between 1963 and 2016, we show that climate change has a long-lasting adverse impact on output growth in various states and economic sectors, and on labour productivity and employment.
-Overall, our findings call for a more forceful policy response to climate change.
+Abstract: We study the long-term impact of climate change on economic activity across countries, using a stochastic growth model where labour productivity is affected by country-specific climate variables - defined as deviations of temperature and precipitation from their historical norms.
+Using a panel data set of 174 countries over the years 1960 to 2014, we find that per-capita real output growth is adversely affected by persistent changes in the temperature above or below its historical norm, but we do not obtain any statistically significant effects for changes in precipitation.
+Our counterfactual analysis suggests that a persistent increase in average global temperature by 0.04°C per year, in the absence of mitigation policies, reduces world real GDP per capita by 7.22 percent by 2100.
+On the other hand, abiding by the Paris Agreement, thereby limiting the temperature increase to 0.01°C per annum, reduces the loss substantially to 1.07 percent.
+These effects vary significantly across countries.
+We also provide supplementary evidence using data on a sample of 48 U.S. states between 1963 and 2016, and show that climate change has a long-lasting adverse impact on real output in various states and economic sectors, and on labour productivity and employment.

 Volatility, Macroeconomic Policy and Institutions in Resource-Rich Economies at the Workshop on Macroeconomic Stability and Diversification in Oil-based Economies in Riyadh (April 16-17, 2019), organized by King Abdullah Petroleum Studies and Research Center (KAPSARC).